zkoevaari/csv-detect-missing/tests/TESTS.md

 - delimiter: tab
 - index: 1
 - format: rfc-3339
-- comment: # on line 1
+- comment: # (default)

-TODO
+Due to fluctuations in the seconds field, program should report 13 occurrences when invoked with --gt "60s", but produce empty output with "61s".

 ### sensor4.csv

 - delimiter: space
 - index: 1
-- format: ?
+- format: rfc-3339

 File contains counter data, with readout interval of 1 hour nominal.